graphql-python/graphene/README.md

 py.test graphene --benchmark-only
 ```

 Graphene supports several versions of Python.
-To make sure that changes do not break compatibility with any of those versions, we use `tox` to create virtualenvs for each python version and run tests with that version.
-To run against all python versions defined in the `tox.ini` config file, just run:
+To make sure that changes do not break compatibility with any of those versions, we use `tox` to create virtualenvs for each Python version and run tests with that version.
+To run against all Python versions defined in the `tox.ini` config file, just run:

 ```sh
 tox